oeh-tnf/JKU-Games-Page/04_guide.md

 * SA, 19:30
 * SA, 21:00

+Please keep in mind that these pizza orders usually take about an hour to arrive.
 Note that this is just an approximate schedule subject to change.
 Check out the Pizza-Channel on <a href="{{ site.discord_url }}">Discord</a> to receive live updates.<br>
 You can only pay in cash, but don't worry, there is an ATM nearby.